pbadler/forecasting-dynamics-course/lectures/relate-AR1-to-popn-model.md

 $x_{t+1} = a + bx_t +\epsilon_t$ .

-Let's replace $x$ with $N$, which we often use as the symbol for population save.
+Let's replace $x$ with $N$, which we often use as the symbol for population size.
 In addition, let's ignore the error term, set $b=1$, and re-order the terms:

 $N_{t+1} = N_t + a$ .